 Key events since Catalonia independence vote

-MADRID: Catalonia's leader Carles Puigdemont said on Tuesday (Oct 10) the region had earned the right to break away from Spain after a disputed referendum but called for the process to be suspended to leave the door open to negotiations.
+MADRID: Spain's Prime Minister on Wednesday (Oct 11) gave Catalonia's separatist leader five days to clarify whether or not it was declaring independence, as he considers imposing direct rule from Madrid.

-But Madrid, which has vociferously rejected any independence moves by the country's richest region, immediately rejected his declaration as "unacceptable".
+Carles Puigdemont on Tuesday said the region had earned the right to break away from Spain after a disputed referendum but called for the process to be suspended to leave the door open to negotiations.

 Here is how events have unfolded in the worst political crisis in Spain in decades: